bees-hive/elegant-git/docs/commands.md

 usage: git elegant accept-work <branch>
 ```

-Checkouts a given local or remote branch into a temporary one.
-Then, it makes
+Checkouts a given branch into a temporary one and rebases the head of the
-a rebase of the latest version of the default upstream branch (`master`) with
-current changes.
-The final rebased index merges using fast-forward strategy
-into the default local branch and pushes into the default upstream branch
+default development branch, checkouts the default development branch and
-(`origin/master`).
-After a successful push, the temporary branch is removed
+makes a fast-forward merge of the temporary branch, and removes the temporary
+branch.

+A `<branch>` can be either a local branch or a remote-tracking branch or a
+pattern.
+The pattern should be a string that is a part of the remote-tracking
+branch name.
+It is used to search the desired branch across the remotes for
+processing (as under the hood the pattern is passed to
+`git elegant obtain-work`, please refer to that command for the details).

+If the local repository is associated with a remote one, then the remote
-as well as the given branch if it locates in `origin` remote.
+default development branch is used instead of local one as well as it gets
+fetched prior to the command execution and pushed after.

+If a given branch name has a full match with a local one, then the local branch
+is used, otherwise, the command acts with a remote one to perform checkout and
+deletion.
+As the command works with all configured remote repositories, the
+deletion is performed only for `origin`.

-If there is a rebase in progress and it is initiated by this command, it will
+If there is a rebase in progress initiated by this command, it will be
-be continued instead; otherwise, the command stops.
+continued instead, otherwise, the command stops.

 The command uses branch and stash pipes to preserve the current Git state prior
 to execution and restore after.